NavisGames/Valorant-Tracking-by-NavisGames/README.md

 Coming Soon:
 - Get Match Data
 - Remove False Positive Virus
-- Darkmode
 - Fix long waiting time
-- More Options like Match History Gamemode, how many Matches in History, Starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!
+- More Options like Match History Gamemode,
+                    Starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!
-- Longer leaderboard

 (build with PyQT5, Python and PyInstaller)